nicksdigital/AxiomDocs/docs/source/index.md

 ### Revolutionizing Blockchain Through Vector-Based Quantum Architecture

 ### Vision
-AxiomChain represents a change in blockchain technology, introducing a revolutionary vector-based architecture that transcends the limitations of traditional blockchain systems.
-By leveraging quantum-inspired mathematics and multi-dimensional vector spaces, AxiomChain delivers unprecedented scalability, security, and efficiency for the next generation of digital applications.
+Axiom represents a change in blockchain technology, introducing a revolutionary vector-based architecture that transcends the limitations of traditional blockchain systems.
+By leveraging quantum-inspired mathematics and multi-dimensional vector spaces, Axiom delivers unprecedented scalability, security, and efficiency for the next generation of digital applications.

 ### Key Innovation
-While traditional blockchains process transactions in linear chains, AxiomChain utilizes a groundbreaking vector-based approach where each transaction exists in its own "universe," enabling true parallel processing and quantum-level security.
+While traditional blockchains process transactions in linear chains, Axiom utilizes a groundbreaking vector-based approach where each transaction exists in its own "universe," enabling true parallel processing and quantum-level security.
 This innovation solves the blockchain trilemma of scalability, security, and decentralization that has plagued the industry for years.

 ## Market Opportunity